Modelling and Parameter Estimation for Discretely Observed Fractional Iterated Ornstein--Uhlenbeck Processes: Conclusions

 \section{Conclusions}

-In this paper we have presented a way to extend the theoretical results for FOU$(p)$ processes for $H<1/2$.
-Also, we we have shown that the FOU$(p)$ processes can be used to model a wide range of time series varying from short range dependence to large range dependence with performance similar to the ARMA or ARFIMA models and in several cases outperforming them.
-This type of process has the advantage of containing a parameter ($H$) that measures the irregularity of the trajectories.
-We have presented a method to estimate the parameters $\lambda$ parameters when the processes is observed on a discretized and equispaced set in an interval $[0,T]$, and proved, under some conditions on $T$ and the sample size $n$, that this procedure gives a consistent estimator.
+In this paper we have presented a way to model an observed time series by a FOU process.
+We have shown that the FOU$(p)$ processes can be used to model a wide range of time series varying from short range dependence to long range dependence, with performance similar to the ARMA or ARFIMA models and in several cases outperforming them.
+From theoretical point of view, we have presented a way to extend the theoretical results for FOU$(p)$ processes for $H<1/2$.
+We have presented a method to estimate the $\lambda$ parameters when the process is observed on a discretized and equispaced set in an interval $[0,T]$ and proved, under some conditions on $T$ and the sample size $n$, that this procedure gives a consistent estimator.
 By simulations we have corroborated the consistency of all the estimators of the parameters.
-Also, a way to choose a suitable value of $T$ has been proposed.
-Lastly, we have given a complete description of FOU$(2)$ and FOU$(3)$ processes by an explicit formula for their auto-covariance functions, and showed how these explicit formulas can be obtained for the FOU$(p)$ processes for $p \geq 4$.
+Lastly we have given a complete description of FOU$(2)$ and FOU$(3)$ processes by an explicit formula for their auto-covariance functions, and showed how these explicit formulas can be obtained for the FOU$(p)$ processes for $p \geq 4$.